For many of us, when it comes to home renovations, our knowledge consists of knowing that we want it and a willingness to pay for it.

 Rise - In relation to stairs, or stair treads, the measured distance between a single step, staircase or rafter.
 The rise is usually measured from a vertical angle.

-Miter Cut – A cut made at a precise angle relative to the lengthwise edge of millwork, lumber, tile or other material.
-When material is to be joined at 90 degrees, each piece would be miter cut at 45 (135) degrees to form a clean miter joint.
+Miter Cut - A cut made at a precise angle relative to the lengthwise edge of millwork, lumber, tile or other material.
+When material is to be joined at 90 degrees, each piece would be mitre cut at 45 (135) degrees to form a clean mitre joint.

 Fascia - This term refers to the frieze or band that runs horizontally under the roof’s edge, forming the outer part of a cornice.